 Complaints Procedure – Information for Patients

 If you have a complaint or concern about the service you have received from the dentists or any of the staff working in this practice, please let us know.
-We operate a practice complaints procedure.
+We operate a practice complaint procedure.
 Our complaint system adheres to national criteria.

 How to Complain

-• within 6 months of the incident that caused the problem; or
+- within 6 months of the incident that caused the problem; or

-• within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.
+- within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-Complaints about the treatment you have received should be made to the Practice Complaints Manager Beverley Gilbert.
+Complaints about the treatment you have received should be made to the Practice Complaints Manager, Beverley Gilbert.

 What We Shall Do

 We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
-We shall then be in a position to give you an explanation, or offer a meeting with those involved.
+We shall then be in a position to give you an explanation or offer a meeting with those involved.

 In investigating your complaint, we shall aim to:

-• find out what happened and what went wrong
+- find out what happened and what went wrong

-• enable you to discuss the problem with those concerned, if you would like this;
+- enable you to discuss the problem with those concerned, if you would like this;

-• ensure you receive an apology, where this is appropriate;
+- ensure you receive an apology, where this is appropriate;

-• identify what we can do to make sure the problem does not happen again.
+- identify what we can do to make sure the problem does not happen again.

 Complaining on Behalf of Someone Else